Who Can Come to Camp?

 • Neuromuscular disorders (e.g. Muscular Dystrophy)

-• Organ Transplant
+• Organ transplant

-• Endocrine disorders (e.g. Type 1 Diabetes)
+• Endocrine disorders (e.g. Growth Hormone Deficiency, Type 1 Diabetes*)

 • Orthopaedic (e.g. Limb loss, Limb difference)